-- Workers who help new coworkers "learn the ropes" help them to speedup the orientation and socialization process and become more productive employees faster. - Employees who help each other need less managerial supervision, freeing up the managers' time for other important duties. - Employees who have positive attitudes toward one another are more cooperative and avoid destructive conflicts with other workers. - Workers freely and voluntarily meet outside work times and regularly touch base with one another, improving the flow of organizational communication. - OCBs lead to a positive work environment and help in the recruitment and retention of the best-qualified workers. - Workers pick up the slack and "cover" for one another during absences or times of heavy individual workloads. - Employees are more willing to take on new responsibilities or learn new technology or work systems.
+- Workers who help new coworkers "learn the ropes" help them to speed up the orientation and socialization process and become more productive employees faster. - Employees who help each other need less managerial supervision, freeing up the managers' time for other important duties. - Employees who have positive attitudes toward one another are more cooperative and avoid destructive conflicts with other workers. - Workers freely and voluntarily meet outside work times and regularly touch base with one another, improving the flow of organizational communication. - OCBs lead to a positive work environment and help in the recruitment and retention of the best-qualified workers. - Workers pick up the slack and "cover" for one another during absences or times of heavy individual workloads. - Employees are more willing to take on new responsibilities or learn new technology or work systems.

 As can be seen, organizational citizenship behaviors lead to work groups that engage in the best sorts of organizational and personnel processes and may help explain what separates the top-performing work groups and organizations from those who have substandard levels of performance.
-On the other hand, some workers might be so involved in work and going above and beyond their job descriptions, engaging in so many OCBs that it might interfere with their personal lives, similar to the "workaholic" syndrome we saw in Chapter 8 (Bolino & Turnley, 2005).
+On the other hand, some workers might be so involved in work and going above and beyond their job descriptions, engaging in so many OCBs, that it might interfere with their personal lives, similar to the "workaholic" syndrome we saw in Chapter 8 (Bolino & Turnley, 2005).
+Indeed, it is critically important that management recognize employees' OCBs, recognizing and rewarding employees for engaging in these positive work behaviors, or else workers will experience a sort of "citizenship fatigue" ("I do all of this for the organization, but no one cares.")-leading to a negative impact on the employee and the organization (Bolino, Hsiung, Harvey, & LePine, 2015).

 An interesting question concerns whether workers in various countries engage in the same organizational citizenship behaviors and at the same levels.
 Research suggests that although OCBs seem to be more or less universal, there are differences in how workers and organizations view these behaviors.
-For example, workers and supervisors in China and Japan are more likely to view OCBs as an everyday, expected part of one's jobs than do workers in the United States or Australia (Lam, Hui, & Law, 1999).
-Nevertheless, there is evidence that OCBs are positively correlated with measures of the productivity and service quality of Taiwanese bank employees (Yen & Niehoff, 2004), government employees in China (Liu & Cohen, 2010), Korean travel agents (Yoon & Suh, 2003), and U.S. insurance agents (Bell & Menguc, 2002).
+For example, workers and supervisors in China and Japan are more likely to view OCBs as an everyday, expected part of one's job than do workers in the U.S. or Australia (Lam, Hui, & Law, 1999).
+Nevertheless, there is evidence that OCBs are positively correlated with measures of the productivity and service quality of Taiwanese bank employees (Yen & Niehoff, 2004), government and manufacturing employees in China (Liu & Cohen, 2010; Liu, Kwan, Fu, & Mao, 2013), Korean travel agents (Yoon & Suh, 2003), and U.S. insurance agents (Bell & Menguc, 2002).